syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/pdf-export/header-and-footer.md

 ## Write a text in header and footer

 This functionality helps to customize the text that appears in the header or footer sections of a PDF document.
-Text can be added to in [header](https://helpej2.syncfusion.com/documentation/api/gantt/pdfHeader/) or [footer](https://helpej2.syncfusion.com/documentation/api/gantt/pdfFooter/) of exported PDF document by using [pdfExportProperties](https://helpej2.syncfusion.com/documentation/api/gantt/pdfExportProperties/).
+Text can be added to [header](https://helpej2.syncfusion.com/documentation/api/gantt/pdfHeader/) or [footer](https://helpej2.syncfusion.com/documentation/api/gantt/pdfFooter/) of exported PDF document by using [pdfExportProperties](https://helpej2.syncfusion.com/documentation/api/gantt/pdfExportProperties/).

 * `type` property in the content array indicates the content type, such as 'Text'.
 * `Value` property determines the text.